capactio/capact/docs/investigation/graph-db/README.md

 There are the following proof of concept projects:
 - [`neo4j-gogm`](./neo4j-gogm) - Using Neo4j database in OCH with GoGM library
 - [`dgraph`](./dgraph) - Using [Dgraph v20.07](https://dgraph.io/docs/v20.07/) database as backend and frontend for OCH
+- [`grakn`](./grakn) - Using Grakn database in OCH with Go client generated from protobuf definitions.